atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 (5) Shower unit.
 A shower spray unit with a hose at least 60 in (1525 mm) long that can be used as a fixed shower head or as a hand-held shower shall be provided.

+##### 4.34.5.5 SHOWERS

-**4.34.5.5 SHOWERS.** If a shower is provided, it shall have the following features:
+If a shower is provided, it shall have the following features:

 (1) Size and clearances.
 Shower stall size and clear floor space shall comply with either Fig. 35(a) or (b).
 The shower stall in Fig. 35(a) shall be 36 in by 36 in (915 mm by 915 mm).
 The shower stall in Fig. 35(b) will fit into the same space as a standard 60 in (1525 mm) long bathtub.